Standardizing Patient Calls for DSOs With 50+ Dental Offices

 No single source of truth for patient communication performance

 These costs rarely appear as a clean line item.
 Instead, they surface as slower growth, inconsistent margins, and operational friction that compounds over time.
+Peak-hour spillover is one visible symptom, and handling dental call overflow without adding staff is often the first place leadership looks.

 What Call Standardization Actually Means